 The updating of the plan contains principles according to which the discharge of noise into the marine environment should be prevented when constructing installations in accordance with the state of the art in science and technology, and there should be overall coordination of the construction work of installations located in close proximity to each other.
-Noise abatement measures are to be applied.
-On this basis, the BSH may, within the framework of the subordinate procedures, the site development plan, the suitability test of sites and, in particular, within the framework of the respective individual licensing procedures and within the framework of enforcement, order suitable detailed specifications with regard to individual work steps, such as deterrent measures and a slow increase in pile driving energy, by means of so-called "soft-start" procedures.
-Deterrent/aversive measures and softstarts can ensure that no harbour porpoises or other marine mammals are present in an adequate area around the pile-driving site, keeping them a minimum distance of 750 m or more from the construction site.
+Noise prevention measures are to be applied.
+On this basis, the BSH may operate within the framework of the subordinate procedures, the site development plan, the site suitability test and, in particular, during the respective individual approval procedures and implementation, to order suitable specifications with regard to individual work steps, such as deterrent measures and a slow increase in pile driving energy by means of what are known as "soft start" procedures.
+Deterrent/aversive measures and soft-starts can ensure that no harbour porpoises or other marine mammals are present in an adequate area around the pile-driving site, keeping them a minimum distance of 750 m or more from the construction site.

-In accordance with the precautionary principle, the above-mentioned prevention and reduction measures may preclude any occurrence of killing in violation of the prohibition.
+In accordance with the precautionary principle, the above-mentioned deterrent and reduction measures may preclude the implementation of the prohibition on killing.
 The use of appropriate deterrent measures will ensure that the animals are outside the 750-metre radius of the point of emission.
-In addition, the degree of noise reduction required and specified in the draft suitability assessment must be such that it can be assumed that no lethal or long-term adverse effects will occur outside the area where no harbour porpoises are expected to be present as a result of the deterrent measures to be implemented.
+In addition, the degree of noise reduction required and specified in the draft suitability assessment must be such that it can be assumed that outside the area in which no harbour porpoises are expected to be present as a result of the deterrent measures to be implemented, there will be no lethal and no long-term adverse effects of the noise.

-In the light of the above, it can be concluded with sufficient certainty that no killing or injury as prohibited under species protection law in Article 44 subsection (1) number 1 of the Federal Nature Conservation Act will occur.
+In the light of the above, it can be concluded with sufficient certainty that the prohibitions under species protection law in Section 44, paragraph 1, number 1 of the BNatSchG will not be violated.

-According to the current state of knowledge, neither the operation of the installations nor the laying and operation of the wind farm's internal submarine cabling will have any significant negative impacts on marine mammals that meet the killing and injury criteria under Article 44 subsection (1) number 1 of the Federal Nature Conservation Act.
+According to the current state of knowledge, neither the operation of the installations nor the laying and operation of the wind farm's internal submarine cabling will have any significant negative impacts on marine mammals that meet the killing and injury criteria under Section 44, paragraph 1, number 1 of the Federal Nature Conservation Act.

 Since 2017, the Fauna Guard system has been ordered as a deterrent measure in all construction projects in the German Baltic Sea EEZ.
-The use of the Fauna Guard system is accompanied by strict monitoring measures with good results so far.
-Within the framework of a research project, the effects of the Fauna Guard system are currently being systematically analysed, and the application of the system for future construction projects will be optimised as needed (Fauna Guard Study, 2020, in preparation).
+The use of the Fauna Guard System is accompanied by strict monitoring measures with good results so far.
+Within the framework of a research project, the effects of the Fauna Guard System are currently being systematically analysed and - if necessary - the application of the system for future construction projects will be optimised (FaunaGuard Study, 2020, in preparation).

 To prevent cumulative effects, prohibitions are imposed in the context of downstream planning approval procedures and enforcement to ensure that no animals are injured or killed by multiple sources of impact noise inputs acting at the same time.
-For example, no pile driving is allowed while detonating non-transportable unexploded ordinance found at site.
+For example, no pile driving is allowed during the detonation of non-transportable ammunition.

-As a result, the principles and objectives laid down in the update of the plan and the measures ordered in the context of subordinate procedures, in particular the approval procedures for individual projects, prevent with sufficient certainty any occurrence of actions prohibited under the species protection provisions of Article 44 subsection (1) number 1 of the Federal Nature Conservation Act.
+As a result, the principles and objectives laid down in the update of the plan and the measures ordered in the context of subordinate procedures, in particular the approval procedures for individual projects, prevent with sufficient certainty any occurrence of actions prohibited under the species protection provisions of Section 44, paragraph 1, number 1 of the Federal Nature Conservation Act.